rdiaz02/what_genotype_next/run-biol-examples/README.txt

   directory Schill-MHN/MHN.
 We used a symlink.
 (Not sure what this will do under Windows).
 We source Schill et al.'s MHN code.

+  File schill-trans-mat.R is, also the same (in our case a symlink) to the file with the same name under ./Schill-MHN

 - We run all the methods on the following data sets: